8 min read

 Building designs with user value in mind is essential.

 This internship really showed me how important it is to design with real people in mind.
-Listening to real customers on calls, interviewing sales representatives, and analyzing user surveys helped me define the actual problems users were dealing with, not just the business goals on paper.
+Conversing and listening to real sales representatives through interviews helped me define the actual problems users were dealing with, not just the business goals on paper.
 I realized that without talking to users, I wouldn’t have gotten to the root of the problem.
-Their input was what pushed me past surface-level solutions and make impactful design solutions that significantly improved their workflows.
+Their input was what pushed me to make impactful design solutions that significantly improved their workflows.

 Impact comes from balancing user needs with business goals.